AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models

 As shown in Table~\ref{tab:hyperparameter}, we investigate the impact of three critical hyperparameters in AGMark, including the fusion-strength controller $\omega$, the base proportion of semantic-critical tokens $\alpha$, and the predefined threshold $\tau$.
 Hyperparameters $\alpha$ and $\tau$ present a clear trade-off between detectability (AUC and Accuracy) and generation quality (CHAIR, Perplexity, and BertScore), whereas the effect of $\omega$ is non-monotonic.

-Increasing $\alpha$ and $\tau$ consistently improves generation quality and reduces hallucinations.
+Larger values of $\alpha$ and $\tau$ generally tend to improve generation quality and reduce hallucinations.
 For example, when $\alpha = 0.29$, Perplexity and CHAIR decrease to 4.78 and 5.90\%, respectively.
 This trend supports our design rationale.
 Larger $\alpha$ and $\tau$ allow more semantic-critical tokens to bypass random red-list exclusion, thereby protecting key content from watermark-induced perturbations and preserving generation quality.
 However, this protection reduces the effective space available for watermark signaling, which can weaken detectability.

 In contrast, the influence of $\omega$ is non-monotonic, suggesting that careful tuning is necessary to balance visual guidance and contextual appropriateness.
 When $\omega$ is too small or too large, the importance weighting becomes dominated by a single modality and performance degrades.
 For instance, at $\omega = 0.30$ and $\omega = 0.60$, Perplexity increases to 5.17 and 4.82, indicating reduced fluency.
-Additionally, Relying solely on visual similarity can misidentify visual neighbors as key entities, while relying only on contextual signals can induce grounding drift in long sequences~\cite{li2025mitigating}.
+Additionally, relying solely on visual similarity can misidentify visual neighbors as key entities, while relying only on contextual signals can induce grounding drift in long sequences~\cite{li2025mitigating}.
 Consistent with this, hallucinations increase at extreme settings.
 CHAIR rises to 6.70\% when $\omega = 0.30$, and it reaches 6.80\% when $\omega = 0.60$.
 These results indicate that visual relevance and contextual consistency should be jointly considered in the decision process, which aligns with prior work~\cite{chen2025mitigatingdlc}.

 However, the results also highlight that excessive values for either parameter compromise detection performance.
-Over-prioritizing semantic tokens or over-prioritizing publicly salient visual cues disrupts the statistical randomness required for the watermark detector, and leading to a decline in detectability efficiency. (e.g., Accuracy drops to 98.88\% and 99.25\% when $\alpha$ = 0.29 and $\omega = 0.60$, respectively).
+Over-prioritizing semantic tokens or over-prioritizing visually salient cues disrupts the statistical randomness required for the watermark detector, and leads to a decline in detectability efficiency (e.g., Accuracy drops to 98.88\% and 99.25\% when $\alpha$ = 0.29 and $\omega = 0.60$, respectively).
 Consequently, we identify the configuration of $\omega = 0.50$, $\alpha$ = 0.27, and $\tau$ = 0.98 as the optimal equilibrium.